groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/extract-document-info-groupdocs-watermark-java/_index.md

 ---
-title: "Extract Document Information Using GroupDocs.Watermark for Java&#58; A Complete Guide"
+title: "Retrieve Page Count Java with GroupDocs.Watermark: A Complete Guide"
-description: "Learn how to efficiently extract document metadata like file type, page count, and size using GroupDocs.Watermark for Java.
-This guide covers setup, implementation, and practical applications."
+description: "Learn how to retrieve page count java and extract document metadata such as file type and size using GroupDocs.Watermark for Java.
+This guide covers setup, implementation, and real‑world use cases."
-date: "2025-05-15"
+date: "2025-12-20"
 weight: 1
 url: "/java/document-information/extract-document-info-groupdocs-watermark-java/"
 keywords: